Start from Drawing

 Draw your subject onto the paper.
 If helpful, you can make division marks vertically and horizontally with a pencil on both your photo and your paper.
 Use LIGHT markings since you will want to remove these later.
 There is no need to erase your drawing though.

 Using a large Sea Sponge, wet the paper thoroughly.
 Then let the paper dry completely.
 While painting, your paper may swell or bubble up.
 This is OK.
 It’s the reason we need to tape the paper down.
 It will dry fairly flat

 I started painting the background first, using a #12 watercolor brush.
 I left the white paper showing wherever I wanted white in my painting.
 I painted the strong colors first.
 I especially like Payne’s gray because it can go from exceptionally dark to very light.
 Soft edges with the white paper showing create the mood of fog on the water: Here I used Payne’s gray, violet, Prussian blue, and ultramarine blue.

-Test your paints from the darkest to lightest values with more and less water.
+Test your paints from the darkest to lightest values by using more and less water.

 Be aware of "soft" and "Hard" edges.
 If you find hard edges in the "wrong" places, gently wet the edges only, to create soft and faded areas.

-Then, paint inside the boat and both figures using Van Dyke Brown, Burnt Sienna, a bit of Alizerian Crimsian.
-To paint the outside of the boat, I used black along with the above pigments.
-At this point I use a #6 Kolinsky brush and #0 for the inside of the boat.
+Then, I painted inside the boat and both figures using Van Dyke brown, burnt sienna, a bit of alizarin crimson.
+To paint the outside of the boat, I used black added to these pigments.
+At this point I use a #6 Kolinsky brush and #0 for the details in the inside of the boat.